Green Party of Nova Scotia

-The Green Party of Nova Scotia (French: Parti Vert de la Nouvelle-Écosse; Scottish Gaelic: Pàrtaidh Uaine na h-Albann Nuaidh; Mi'kmawi'simk: Amolo'pekien Stoqna'muk weji No’pa Sko’sia) is a green political party in the Canadian province of Nova Scotia.
+The Green Party of Nova Scotia (French: Parti Vert de la Nouvelle-Écosse) is a green political party in the Canadian province of Nova Scotia.
 It received official party status in the province in April 2006.
 The party has not won any seats in the Nova Scotia House of Assembly.

-As of November 2015 it emphasized that "the Green Party embraces the Environmental Goals and Sustainable Prosperity Act (Nova Scotia) and the Nova Scotia Genuine Progress Index (GPI)...".
+As of November 2015, it emphasized that "the Green Party embraces the Environmental Goals and Sustainable Prosperity Act (Nova Scotia) and the Nova Scotia Genuine Progress Index (GPI)...".
 The GPNS executive is organized regionally.

 Leadership

 Nick Wright of Halifax, Nova Scotia won its first contested leadership nomination race over Green Party of Canada candidate and organizer Sheila Richardson of Wolfville, Nova Scotia.

 In May 2007, Wright was replaced by Ken McGowan, but resigned in protest together with both his deputies in a constitutional struggle over unelected rival Ellen Durkee's presence on the executive – to be replaced by Durkee as interim leader.

 Ryan Watson was elected Leader of the Green Party of Nova Scotia on June 29, 2008.
 Watson, from Halifax, was unopposed and contested the 2009 Nova Scotia general election.
-The party failed to file financial paperwork with Elections Nova Scotia by the April deadline, but when Watson resigned he denied this was the reason.
+The party failed to file financial paperwork with Elections Nova Scotia by the April deadline; however, when Watson resigned, he denied this was the reason.

 On October 31, 2009, John Percy was announced as the new leader of the Green Party of Nova Scotia following a leadership contest against Sebastian Ronin.
 Dawna Toews was Percy's running mate and thus became Deputy Leader of the party.
 However, Toews moved to Ontario in early 2010 and thus resigned her position.
 Kris MacLellan was chosen as Deputy Leader by Executive Committee vote in October 2011, prior to the AGM.
-Percy made a point of emphasizing politicians of other political stripes he admired including Joe Clark, Ed Broadbent, Stephen Lewis and Peter Stoffer.
+Percy made a point of emphasizing politicians of other political stripes he admired, including Joe Clark, Ed Broadbent, Stephen Lewis and Peter Stoffer.

-After the 2013 Nova Scotia general election in which it fielded only 16 candidates in 51 districts, the party was largely dormant and invisible in NS politics.
+After the 2013 Nova Scotia general election (in which it fielded only 16 candidates in 51 districts), the party was largely dormant and invisible in NS politics.
 Leader John Percy was also Veterans Affairs Critic in the Green Party of Canada Shadow Cabinet, and this was an active file during the Stephen Harper administration until its demise in the 2015 Canadian federal election.
 Percy resigned in 2015 and was replaced by interim leader Brynn Nheiley.

-The party was to hold a leadership convention on February 6, 2016; however no one came forward to run for leader.
+The party was to hold a leadership convention on February 6, 2016; however, no one came forward to run for leader.